shwan26/vertical-shooter/README.md

 # Space Invaders - 2D Space Shooter Game

 Space Invader Game is a 2D side-scrolling space shooter game built with Java and Swing.
-The player controls a spaceship, fights against waves of enemy ships, collects power-ups, and progresses through multiple levels to defeat powerful laser enemies and win the game.
+The player controls a spaceship, defend not to get into the base (left side of the screen) against waves of enemy ships, collects power-ups, and progresses through multiple levels to defeat powerful laser enemies and win the game.

 ## Members
 - 6530143 - Min Thuka